-The radiation scheme (Chapter 2) performs computations of the short-wave and long-wave radiative fluxes using the predicted values of temperature, humidity, cloud, and monthly-mean climatologies for aerosols and the main trace gases (CO2, O3, CH4, N2O, CFCl3 and CF2Cl2).
-The radiation code is based on the Rapid Radiation Transfer Model (RRTM, Mlawer et al., 1997; lacono et al., 2008).
-Cloud-radiation interactions are taken into account in detail by using the values of cloud fraction and liquid, ice and snow water contents from the cloud scheme using the McICA (Monte Carlo Independent Column Approximation) method (McRad, Morcrette et al., 2008a).
-The solution of the radiative transfer equations to obtain the fluxes is computationally very expensive, so depending on the model configuration, full radiation calculations are performed on a reduced (coarser) radiation grid and/or on a reduced time frequency.
+The radiation scheme (Chapter 2) performs computations of the short-wave and long-wave radiative fluxes using the predicted values of temperature, humidity, cloud, and monthly-mean climatologies for aerosols and trace gases.
+Internally the IFS uses the 'ecRad' radiation scheme (Hogan and Bozzo, 2018), which has multiple options for the treatment of sub-grid cloud structure and the optical properties of gases, aerosols and clouds.
+The operational configuration computes gas optical properties using the Rapid Radiation Transfer Model for GCMs (RRTMG, Mlawer et al., 1997; Iacono et al., 2008) and treats cloud sub-grid structure using the Monte Carlo Independent Column Approximation (McICA, Pincus et al., 2003).
+To reduce the overall computational cost of the radiation scheme, full radiation calculations are performed on a reduced (coarser) radiation grid and/or on a reduced time frequency.
 The results are then interpolated back to the original grid.
-However, the short-wave fluxes are updated at every grid point and timestep using values of the solar zenith angle.